 How do I prevent a section from being broken up by a page break?

 Some macro packages have a concept of "keeps", sections that are kept together across page breaks.
-Mg does not define any such macros by default.
-The simplest way to achieve the same is to use troff's ne request:
+Mg does not define any helper macros for this purpose by default.
+The user is recommended to use troff's ne request: